 How do you get paid?

 It depends on how our business relationship started.
-I work with merchants through the Shopify Experts Marketplace, Upwork, and Storetasker along with other organic sources.
+We work with merchants through the Shopify Experts Marketplace, Upwork, and Storetasker along with other organic sources.

 I just got an invoice from The Pages Media, LLC.
 Is that you?

-Yes, that's me.
-I created an official business, registered in the state of Ohio, and acquired an EIN at the direction of my tax guy (his name is Doug and he is pretty cool (if you ever need a CPA).
+Yes, that's us!
+We created an official business, registered in the state of Ohio, and acquired an EIN at the direction of our tax guy (his name is Doug and he is pretty cool if you ever need a CPA).

 Is it really safe to send you money online?